Difference Between Ah and Wh batteries – A Simplified Guide

 See the difference?
 It’s always important to mention the battery’s voltage when you talk about Ah.

-We can do this the other way around too.
+We can calculate Amp hour too.
 If we know the Wh and battery voltage, we can calculate Ah.

 Calculating Watt-hours for Appliances